Weavers

 Combining traditional weaving techniques and a deep understanding of antique textiles with the latest loom technology, the weavers with whom Soane works beautifully recreate the feel and quality of the originals on which they are based.

 The Suffolk town of Sudbury is renowned for its silk weaving, with a legacy of excellence that stretches back to the eighteenth century.
-Soane works with with a 300-year-old family mill in the town, home to an exceptional, innovative team.
+Soane works with a 300-year-old family mill in the town, home to an exceptional, innovative team.
 The intricate weaving process, which requires the varied skills of yarn operatives, warpers, weavers, tacklers and inspectors, begins with the selection of the best yarns for the warp and weft and finishes with an inspection of every inch of the newly woven cloth.

 Since the development of the first Soane fabric over a decade ago, a collaborative relationship with this community of specialist makers has been integral to the design process.